csecht/CountBOINCtasks/README.md

 Download and run as described under Usage, but launch the program with these Terminal
 commands:
 <ul>
-<li>for Linux or Mac OS: ./count-tasks.py</li>
+<li>for Linux or Mac OS: ./count-tasks.py </li>
 <li>for Windows: python count-tasks.py</li>
 </ul>

-The graphical version does not yet accept command line options.
+For a brief description and version number, use the `--about` command line option.

 ![gcount-tasks](gcount-tasks_scrnshot.png)